fedecaccia/newton/README.md

 ## Main features

-* Explicit and implicit methods implemented to solve nonlinear residuals.
+* Explicit and implicit methods implemented to solve residual equations.

 * Newton uses PETSc functions to solve linear systems in methods that build jacobian matrix of the system.